 The goal of business owners competing in marketplaces always is to grab the attention of viable corporate supply chains seeking unique products and services.
 That goal is no different if the small business enterprise is run by a woman, and many owners of women-led companies are leveraging available resources to help make that happen.
+See just how powerful a women-owned enterprise can be.

 The Women’s Business Enterprise National Council